jabrielcjones/practy/docs/topics/elementary_programming/exercises.md

 ## Display 3 Different Messages

-Write a program that displays:
+Write a program that:

+* displays, on 3 separate lines, the following messages

 ```text
 Welcome to {YOUR PROG.
 LANGUAGE}